denoland/denokv/npm/README.md

 const kv = await openKv("kv.db", { encodeV8, decodeV8 });
 ```

-If a native `v8` module is not available, you can use a limited JS-only V8 serializer provided by this package.
+If a native `v8` module is not available on your runtime, you can use a limited JS-based V8 serializer provided by this package.
-It only supports a limited number of types (strings, null, undefined, boolean), consider using `JSON.parse`/`JSON.stringify`
+It only supports a limited number of value types (`string`, `boolean`, `null`, `undefined`), so consider using `JSON.parse`/`JSON.stringify`
-to marshall values to and from strings in this case.
+to marshall values to and from strings for storage.

 ```js
 import { openKv, makeLimitedV8Serializer } from "@deno/kv";